Jeremy enjoys gaming when not working as a manager at the same college he graduated from.

 Even once the final boss is beaten, many players still enjoy exploring the rest of open-world adventures and completing side quests, particularly since games often feature post-endgame content to discover.
 However, saving after the PoNR prevents them from ever being able to do so (unless they restart from the very beginning).

 Super Metroid isn't the only game where players can accidentally seal themselves into an area.
-A small sample of these titles are listed below.
+A small sample of these titles is listed below.

 Games Featuring Points of No Return With Save Points